Get Your Vision Back

-A Binocular Vision Evaluation is used to try and identify whether or not a patient may be suffering from Binocular Vision Dysfunction, a vision disorder where the subject is unable to maintain visual focus on an object with both eyes to create one single image.
-This condition affects roughly 60 million people in the United States, and can result in symptoms such as:
+A Binocular Vision Evaluation is used to try and identify whether or not a patient may be suffering from Binocular Vision Dysfunction.
+This is an eye health disorder where the subject cannot maintain visual focus on an object with both eyes to create one single image.
+This condition affects roughly 60 million people in the United States and can result in symptoms such as:

 These are just a few of the many symptoms that can occur because of BVD.
-If you feel as though you are, or have been, experiencing these types of symptoms, contact your local eye care experts, like McDonald Optical in Iowa City, today for an evaluation.
+If you feel as though you are, or have been, experiencing these types of symptoms, contact your local eye doctors at McDonald Optical in Iowa City today for an evaluation.

 A Binocular Vision Assessment is often far more intensive and specific than a routine eye exam.
-During the BVA, the eye doctor is trying to not only test the actual physical skills of your vision, such as perception, acuity, and overall ocular health; they’re also testing a number of sub-skills that can be affected by BVD or other eye diseases.
+During the BVA, the eye doctor is trying to not only test the fundamental physical skills of your vision, such as perception, acuity, and overall ocular health; they’re also testing several sub-skills that can be affected by BVD or other eye diseases.
 These skills include:

-Like the symptoms, these are not the only skills that may be tested, but are instead a small subset of a wider array of ocular health components the physician may examine.
+Like the symptoms, these are not the only skills that may be tested but are instead a small subset of a more comprehensive array of ocular health components the physician may examine.

-Regular check-ups for children and adults are advised to try and catch BVD or other eye diseases and disorders that can go unchecked if not spotted early.
-It’s recommended that if you or someone you know has been suffering from the symptoms listed above, you contact your local eye doctor and schedule an appointment to properly determine what the cause of your symptoms may be.
+Regular eye exams for children and adults are advised to try and catch BVD or other eye diseases and disorders that can go unchecked if not spotted early.
+It’s recommended that if you or someone you know has been suffering from the symptoms listed above, you contact your local eye doctor and schedule an appointment to determine what the cause of your symptoms may be.